 Credits & Copyright:

-software.
-To do so, crop your image and then click “save as.”
+Photos: Crop your photos before inserting them into the template.
+InDesign users can crop their photos within the program to fit the template.
+All images should be saved as “high-quality level 8 or 10” on your photo-editing software if applicable.
+To do so, crop your image and click “save as.”
 A JPEG Options box will pop up on your screen with quality options.
 A single PDF page is normally 2-4 MB in size.

 Large Horizontal Template - 800 pixels wide x 675 pixels height